We’re the best choice for European students who want the ability to fly anywhere.

 HAA welcomes cadets from across Europe to both our airplane and helicopter flight academies.
 Our programs appeal to European students for:

 Our helicopter school, Hillsboro Heli Academy, is the only US-based helicopter school with an F-1 visa program that also offers joint EASA-FAA training.
 European students save considerable time and expense with an average program length of 15-21 months vs. the typical 24-36 months for separate FAA and EASA training.
-We are underway on developing a parallel program for our airplane academy, with plans to launch by Summer 2021.
+We are underway on developing a parallel program for our airplane academy, with plans to launch in late 2022.
 Learn more.

 We are one of only eight flight schools in the US with an F-1 visa program, and the only one with an EASA-approved curriculum.
 Most schools offer only the 12-month M-1 visa, which does not allow for enough flight hours for students to fly commercially in their home countries.
 The F-1 visa allows up to 23 months of additional time in the US, with the ability to gain employment as a pilot (usually as a Certified Flight Instructor) and earn the hours needed to fly for European employers.
 Learn more.